pypsa-meets-earth/pypsa-kz-data/README.md

 ```
 This step can optionally be skipped if the `data/` folder with all relevant subfolders already exists.

-To adapt the overall workflow for kz, only one further change is necessary: Open the Snakefile (in `pypsa-earth/`) and navigate to line [1057-1058](https://github.com/pypsa-meets-earth/pypsa-earth/blob/main/Snakefile#L1057-L1058), which should read
+Firstly, to adapt the overall workflow for kz, only two further changes are necessary: Open the Snakefile (in `pypsa-earth/`) and navigate to line [1057-1058](https://github.com/pypsa-meets-earth/pypsa-earth/blob/main/Snakefile#L1057-L1058), which should read
 ```bash
 os.system("snakemake -j all solve_all_networks --rerun-incomplete")
 os.system("snakemake -j1 make_statistics --force")